 So, my lovely readers, if you recognise yourselves in any of those scenarios, get out, and get up.
 Everyone deserves to be treated nicely and well, including you.
 Yes, love isn’t just good enough of a reason to suffer, unless you are trying for a lead role in a telenovela ( then by all means, sure go ahead).
 Love is selfless, never selfish.
 Remember that.

 The less I cared, the less I am worried.
 The less I cared about people and what they think of me, I sleep better.
 The less I cared about my health, it improved and my skin started to recover from my allergies.
 My panic attacks are in order and easily managed.
 I am smiling and laughing a lot more and those around me can easily vouch for me on that note.

 I started to enjoy the people and the surroundings a lot more and have a much clearer perspective filled with gratitude and thankfulness.
-I deleted apps that I felt were too negative, left an organisation that I felt that harmed me too much mentally and emotionally today and the weight upon my shoulder have been lifted tremendously.
+I deleted apps that I felt were too negative, left a church that I felt that harmed me too much mentally and emotionally today and the weight upon my shoulder have been lifted tremendously.
 I am healing and moving towards the best version of myself, healed and whole.
 I used to describe myself as broken and even fragmented, but today I can tell you confidently that I am without a shadow of a doubt, whole and made new.
 I am 25 years old, but hey, I have lived through alot.
 Experiences shaped me.
 In the words, of Frank K. Sonnenberg “throw away the bad experience, but save the lessons”.